Camino del Norte: Leaving on Good Friday

 The Camino del Norte was an amazing experience that I will never forget.
 However, don’t let the glittering vistas and glowing descriptions fool you: the Camino also has mud, blisters, tears, and sometimes monotony.
 I have endeavored to “keep it real” and include the unglamorous parts of my journey as well as the golden ones.

 I hope this account encourages you in your walk with the Lord, delights you the way it delighted me, and inspires you to consider doing a pilgrimage of your own one day.
 I learned and grew so much from this trip, and I am grateful beyond measure to have had this opportunity.
+If you have any questions about my experience on the Camino, please leave a comment or reach out to me.
+I am not a Camino expert, but I am happy to share what I know.

 Blessings,